 Cohutta / Big Frog Mountain Wilderness AreasJust east of Chattanooga, along the Tennessee-Georgia border, resides some of the oldest known mountains in the world.
 Protecting these ancient peaks today is the Cohutta and Big Frog Mountain Wilderness Areas.
 The majority of the Big Frog Wilderness lies within Tennessee, while the largest portion of Cohutta resides in Georgia.

-The combination of the Big Frog and the Cohutta Wilderness Areas, including adjacent primitive areas, creates the largest swathe of wilderness on U.S. Forest Service lands in the eastern United States.
+The combination of the Big Frog and the Cohutta Wilderness Areas, including adjacent primitive areas, creates the largest swathe of wilderness on Forest Service lands in the eastern U.S.

 The district also contains the westernmost land in the eastern United States with an elevation higher than 4,000 feet.
 In fact, there is no higher point west of Big Frog Mountain until reaching Big Bend in Texas or the Black Hills of South Dakota.

 Big Frog Mountain Wilderness

 Big Frog was designated as a Wilderness Area in 1984, and currently consists of 8,132 acres.
 This beautiful remote area offers mountain vistas, waterfalls and clear mountain streams, and serves as a sanctuary for black bears.

 The highest elevation in the Wilderness is the 4,224-foot Big Frog Mountain in Tennessee.
-Although not a high mountain in comparison to its eastern neighbors in the Great Smoky Mountains, Big Frog dominates the Wilderness because it stands alone above the surrounding terrain.
+Although not a high mountain in comparison to its eastern neighbors in the Smokies, Big Frog dominates the Wilderness because it stands alone above the surrounding terrain.

 Hiking in Big Frog Mountain